Meet the Team

 Concentric Sky, Inc.

-Concentric Sky is a US technology firm with expertise and proven success in enterprise web development, social media, and mobile application development.
-Together with CTL, they developed KTEK under IES funding and are now extending their work on this OSEP-funded project.
+Concentric Sky is a U.S. technology firm with expertise and proven success in enterprise web development, social media, and mobile application development.
+Together with CTL, they developed KinderTEK with IES funding and were involved in the initial expansion funded by OSEP.